chloelcdev/noita-resurrection-mod/README.md

 ## Usage

-Once the mod is installed and enabled
+Once the mod is installed and enabled, you're now under my protection. *cough* hope that holds up...

 ## Future Plans